staude/disable-author-pages/readme.txt

 == Changelog ==

 = 0.2 =
-- Added settings to Options > Reading
+- Added settings to Options > Author Pages
-- 0000027 Overwrite the author_link (optional).
+- 0000027: Overwrite the author_link (optional).
+- 0000029: status of redirect
+- 0000028: Select destination for redirect

 = 0.1 =